| |

 To further knock the myth that eating healthy is expensive, let’s talk about the Blue Zones.
 What began as a National Geographic expedition to uncover the secrets of longevity evolved into discovering where people consistently live over 100 years old.
 A few of the Blue Zone cities are Ikaria, Greece, Okinawa, Japan, and the Nicoya Peninsula in Costa Rica.
 These groups may not be the wealthiest people in the world (according to GDP), but they have many similarities.
 Including, what they eat.
 For the most part, they consume minimal animal protein, whole grains, fresh vegetables, fruits, olive oil, seeds, and nuts.
 In other words, ingredients that are local, economical, and sustainably grown.

 Considering those who live in the Blue Zones are living proof of longevity, we want to follow suit.
 A bulk of their diet includes anti-aging foods and healthy eating habits.
 Longevity experts agree.
-Eating more fruits, vegetables, whole grains, legumes, nuts and seeds, and good amounts of omega-3s (from fish, nuts, seeds, or algae), while minimizing refined carbohydrates will not only improve your odds of living more healthfully, but it will likely add more years to your life, too.
+Eating more fruits, vegetables, whole grains, legumes, nuts and seeds.
+They focus on plenty of omega-3s (from fish, nuts, seeds, or algae), while minimizing refined carbohydrates will not only improve your odds of living more healthfully, but it will likely add more years to your life, too.
 Ultimately, if you want to live longer and be healthier, you have to fuel your body with nutrient-dense foods.

 1. Berries